-Vision Mission Values Students love to learn here, staff love to work here, families love to gather here.
-Our students will graduate with dignity, purpose and options.
-Respect, Vision, Fairness, Collaboration, Integrity, Inclusion
+Vision Mission Values Students love to learn here, Our students will graduate Respect, Vision, Fairness, staff love to work here, with dignity, purpose and Collaboration, Integrity, families love to gather here. options.
+Inclusion

 Acknowledgement

 Gordon Terrace Elementary School respectfully honours and acknowledges that we live, work and learn on the unceded traditional territories of the Ktunaxa peoples.